Options for this Core

 - Remote Wake-Up function

-The USBHS-DEV can be utilized in a variety of serial interface applications including:
+The USBFS-DEV can be utilized to provide a USB full speed function interface in a variety of applications including:

 A complete software stack with the most popular device classes is available.
 It has been designed for portability in a variety of embedded applications.
 It includes an intuitive Application Programming Interface (API) for application development.